 Haida Gwaii Coastline, Photo Destination BC Owen Perry

-Queen Charlotte City, so-called by its residents, is located on Haida Gwaii.
-Queen Charlotte is actually a small village and located on Highway 16.
-Located along the shores of Bearskin Bay, the charming fishing village is the first registered town site on the islands.
-A six hour ferry trip from the port city of Prince Rupert is the only way to access the island.
-The ferry only leaves the mainland coast of British Columbia only three times a week so reservations are highly recommended.
+Queen Charlotte City is located on Haida Gwaii.
+This stunning area is made up of two islands – Moresby Island and Graham Island – off the west coast of Northern British Columbia.
+Queen Charlotte is a charming fishing village located on Highway 16 along the shores of Bearskin Bay.
+A six hour ferry trip from the port city of Prince Rupert is the only way to access the island (other than by sea plane).
+The ferry only leaves the mainland coast of British Columbia three times a week so reservations are highly recommended.

-Haida Gwaii is rich in wildlife in the sky and sea, and on the ground.
-While many of the animals are native, some – blacktail deer, elk, beavers, raccoons, and even wild cows in Naikoon Provincial Park – are introduced.
-Among the native species, expect to see black bears, river otters and birds such as bald eagles, Steller jays, peregrine falcons, and many ocean creatures, from grey and killer whales to jellyfish and starfish.
+Haida Gwaii is rich in wildlife in the sky and sea, and on land.
+While many of the animals are native, some – blacktail deer, elk, beavers, raccoons, and even wild cows in Naikoon Provincial Park – have been introduced.
+Among the native species, expect to see black bears, river otters, bald eagles, Steller jays, peregrine falcons, and many ocean creatures, from grey and killer whales to jellyfish and starfish.
 One of the best places to see the latter is in Burnaby Narrows on the east side of Moresby Island, accessible only by boat from Moresby camp.

 Visitors can source out local art and great food in the funky shops and cafes.
 The Visitors gallery displays art by the Haida as well as other locals.

 Queen Charlotte City is 6 km (4 mi) west of the ferry terminal on Highway 16.
-The Haida Gwaii islands are located to the west of the northern BC town of Prince Rupert, and the two main islands are Moresby Island and Graham Island.
+The Haida Gwaii islands are located to the west of the northern BC town of Prince Rupert.

 The history of the Haida Gwaii population dates back between 13,000 and 11,000 years ago, when the last ice age created low water levels around the islands.
 By around 5,000 years ago, the Haida population had become quite sizeable, and the economy consisted of hunting, fishing, and harvesting shellfish.